Cong stages protests seeking PM's apology for 'insulting Maharashtra' | Politics

 He had alleged that during the first wave, when people were following lockdowns and COVID-19 norms, the Congress was standing at railway stations in Mumbai and scaring innocent labourers into fleeing to their native states.

+“Modi and the BJP should apologise for insulting Maharashtra and north Indians, or else, the Congress will demonstrate outside the residences of the BJP's Union ministers (from the state), MPs, MLAs and others leaders by labelling them as 'Maharashtra drohis' (traitors),” Patole said.

+He further claimed that people will take revenge by teaching the BJP a lesson in the Uttar Pradesh Assembly polls and the election to the Brihanmumbai Municipal Corporation.

-Patole further said that Maharashtra Leader of Opposition Devendra Fadnavis must come clean publicly on Modi's remarks.
+Patole had earlier said that Maharashtra Leader of Opposition Devendra Fadnavis must come clean publicly about Modi's remarks.

-"Fadnavis should speak publicly if he supports Modi's remark, or else, he will be termed as 'Maharashtra drohi' (traitor) because the remark is an insult to Maharashtra.
-Hence, the Maharashtra BJP should explain its stand on the issue," Patole said.
-Maharashtra minister Nitin Raut, Mumbai Congress chief Bhai Jagtap and other leaders of the party also took part in the protest, during which workers gave slogans against the prime minister.
+“Fadnavis should speak publicly if he supports Modi's remark, or else, he will be termed as 'Maharashtra drohi' (traitor) because the remark was an insult to Maharashtra.
+The Maharashtra BJP should explain its stand on the issue,” Patole said.
+Maharashtra ministers Nitin Raut, Vijay Wadettiwar, K C Padvi, Sunil Kedar, former state minister Nasim Khan, Mumbai Congress chief Bhai Jagtap and other leaders of the party also took part in the protest, during which workers raised slogans against the prime minister.

+Apart from Mumbai, the demonstrations were also held in Nagpur, Aurangabad, Nashik and Thane districts among other parts of the state.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)